No doubt you’ve heard this statistic:

 Protect yourself.
 A tool that we have found helpful and effective in evaluating the relative “safety” of the market is a tool called the Penumbra Signal, which is part of Penumbra Solutions’s Mutual Fund Analyzer.
 If you have a significant amount of money in mutual funds, this could be very worthwhile to help protect yourself from stock market failure and risk.

 Is there a better way to build wealth?
 Next week, we’ll look at some alternative investment vehicles outside of the stock market.
-Until then, we recommend getting a copy of Busting the Financial Planning Lies to learn more about the inconvenient truths you won’t hear from most financial professionals.
+Until then, we recommend getting a copy of Busting the Retirement Lies to learn more about the inconvenient truths you won’t hear from most financial professionals.